mazsola2k/openshift/README.md

 Automated Installer for Redhat Openshift cluster / SNO

-pre-requisite: install a free developer access @ http://developer.redhat.com
+pre-requisite: install a free developer access @ http://developer.redhat.com and a redhat 9 linux where you can automate the openshift installer creation

 sudo dnf install -y python3 python3-pip